 Experiencing summer with the kiddies in Historic Downtown Long Grove is always a treat.
 There’s no skimp on the strawberries.
-This three-day event is a ‘berry-wonderful’ celebration that offers everything from chocolate covered strawberries, strawberry martinis and other desserts.
-The festival features live music all day on three different stages, great food, unique shopping and kid-tivities all weekend long.
+This three-day event is a ‘berry-wonderful’ celebration that offers everything from chocolate covered strawberries, strawberry desserts and more.
+The festival features live music all day, great food, unique shopping and kid-tivities all weekend long.
 The event occurs annually in late June.

 Historic Downtown Long Grove, 308 Old McHenry Rd., Long Grove.

-One thing children love is parades, and the one hosted in the City of Zion is the largest in Lake County during Labor Day weekend.
-Attendees rejoice in unison as Zion hosts the Annual Jubilee Days Festival in Shiloh Park.
-The festivities kick off with the annual 5K run Saturday morning, and the fun continues until Monday night.
-This event also includes a Miss Zion pageant, ice cream social, arts & crafts festival, live music, delectable eats, the Mayors Breakfast and fireworks.
+One thing everyone loves is cars, and the festival hosted in the City of Zion is one of the largest in Lake County.
+Attendees rejoice in unison as Zion hosts the Annual Nostalgia Days.
+The festivities kick off on Saturday morning, and the fun continues until the evening.
+Vehicles are judged by class as attendees enjoy an ice cream social, arts & crafts, live music, delectable eats, and more.